JohnChen034/dsc95-project/index.md

 ## Not missing at random (NMAR)

-{I dont know if this makes sense, but here is my interpretation of it.
-Also incorporate my thoughts about in what level of understanding we should have in dsc80}

 > The chance that a value is missing depends on the actual missing value!

 This statement was very confusing to me at first by reading the text itself. so here are examples from class.